n1tsu/generic-onvif-server/README.md

 - [ ] Add Doxygen-like comments on important functions (mostly camera folder).
 - [ ] Hard refactoring on CameraV4L2.
 - [ ] Add usage function in camera generic.
+- [ ] Handle GStreamer behavior when it failed to create pipeline (either log it or exit).